Phuket’s Biggest Water Park with 25+ Rides and Wave Pool

 The Pearl Palace

-This is the main entrance to the Andamanda Water Park and the first place we head to for tickets, lockers, and all the essentials.
-The building is big and bright, designed like a giant golden Thai palace.
-If you’ve forgotten sunscreen or swim gear, there’s a huge boutique right inside with everything you might need: swimwear, hats, water shoes, and even inflatable toys.
+This is the main entrance and the first stop for tickets, lockers, and anything you forgot to pack.
+The building is hard to miss: big, golden, and designed like a Thai palace.
+Inside there’s a large boutique with swimwear, hats, water shoes, and inflatables.

 Coral World